Devizes Guardians

 The Devizes Guardians are a local independent political party based in Devizes, Wiltshire, England.
-The party was formed in 2001 and has been successful in winning seats on Kennet District Council and Wiltshire Council.
+The party was formed in 2001 and has won seats on Kennet District Council and Wiltshire Council.

-Since 2013, the party has focused its efforts on Devizes Town Council, with a clear focus on representing the four wards of Devizes North, South, East and Roundway, taking an independent and non-partisan approach to local issues; steering clear from national party politics.
-Devizes Guardians currently hold the majority for the current council.
+Since 2013, the party has focused its efforts on Devizes Town Council, taking an independent and non-partisan approach to local issues and steering clear of national party politics.
+Devizes Guardians currently hold the majority on the town council.